Labs64/netlicensing.io/_posts/2020-03-17-build-guided-product-tours-using-guidechimp.md

 In this article, we showcased the basic GuideChimp functionality only.
 GuideChimp is flexible enough and allows you to adopt the visual and functional part as per your requirements and website design.

-Please use GuideChimp wiki as a reference here: https://github.com/Labs64/GuideChimp/wiki
+Please use GuideChimp wiki as a reference here: [https://github.com/Labs64/GuideChimp/wiki](https://github.com/Labs64/GuideChimp/wiki)

 We hope this GuideChimp intro will be a great use for your new user onboarding process.

 Be part of the [community](https://guidechimp.slack.com) ( *Slack* ) - share your ideas and best practices, help other adopters, contribute to the GuideChimp ecosystem... be in the good company.

-Stay up-to-date on GuideChimp social media channels; LinkedIn, Reddit, Twitter, Instagram, Facebook.
+Stay up-to-date on GuideChimp social media channels: [LinkedIn](https://www.linkedin.com/showcase/guidechimp), [Reddit](https://www.reddit.com/user/GuideChimp), [Twitter](https://twitter.com/GuideChimpIO), [Facebook](https://www.facebook.com/GuideChimp.IO), [Instagram](https://www.instagram.com/guidechimp/)